 What they BRING however is their amazing computer and technology "hacks."
 What might take your "star Boomer employee" a day to complete will likely take your Millennial less than an hour.
 Face it, these folks were doing PowerPoints in 1st grade and can CTRL-ALT-DELETE their way through anything.
 The issue: They're not anywhere as good at explaining to someone how to work the technology as they are at doing it.
 This presents a huge problem for the Boomer who has no choice but to get on board with the new database system.
 Usually these conversations end up with BOTH groups frustrated!

-Currently genWHY Communications is in the design phase of a product that we belive will dramatically assist in allowing Boomers to secure their legacy and knowledge without feeling like the moment they do they will be "let go."
+Currently genWHY Communication Strategies is in the design phase of a product that we believe will dramatically assist in allowing Boomers to secure their legacy and knowledge without feeling like the moment they do they will be "let go."
 Additionally it will use technology, which Millennials are ACCUSTOMED to searching first for answers, to allow them to continue to get quality information, but in a way that allows them to continue saving face.
 We can't say more you'll totally steal this brilliant idea, but keep checking back with us about it soon!
 Until then I would suggest bringing us in for a presentation!!

 Research shows that Millennial employees are leaving their current jobs for a new position every 18 months on average.
 This is seriously bad news for companies who spend enormous amounts of money recruiting, hiring, training and certifying employees only to lose them in less than two years.